Fast and Non-Destructive

 LIBS is a type of atomic emission spectroscopy which uses a highly energetic laser pulse as the excitation source.
 The laser is focused to form a plasma of the material to be analyzed.
 Spectral analysis of the plasma emission created yields a fingerprint of the elemental composition of the sample.

 LIBS has an interesting analysis method.
 First, a laser beam is focused on the surface of the material to be analyzed.
-The temperature at the focus point reaches 20,000-40,000°C, at which point the material becomes plasma and emits light which wavelength distribution is dependent on the material (the so-called fingerprint of the elemental composition of the sample).
+The temperature at the focus point reaches 20,000-40,000°C, at which point the material becomes plasma and emits light which wavelength distribution is dependent on the material (known as the ‘fingerprint’ of the elemental composition of the sample).

-The emitted light is collected by the fiber optics and enters the spectrometer which then disperses the light and produces a spectrum according to its wavelength component.
+The emitted light is collected by the fibre optics and enters the spectrometer, which then disperses the light and produces a spectrum according to its wavelength component.
 The sampled material is analyzed by comparing the sampled dispersed light to a given chemical element’s spectrum.

-The laser’s typical frequency can generate 300-500 spectra. this enables a full analysis result every three to five minutes, which makes it a very fast and reliable method of analysis.
+The laser’s typical frequency can generate 300-500 spectra.
+This enables a full analysis result every three to five minutes, making it a very fast and reliable method of analysis.

 - Multi-channel capabilities for high resolution